top of page

 At the time we were mostly concerned with the number of irrigation zones, rather than the accuracy of irrigation signal.
 Unfortunately, this is what most irrigation controller manufacturers are also concerned with to date, and the competition is around how many more zones a controller can irrigate.
 In our most recent project, we developed the SUMERIT irrigation controller to work with our APAS T1 moisture sensor (for both soil and soilless media).
 The emphasis in the SUMERIT-based automatic irrigation system is accuracy and reliability rather than irrigating more zones.

-In this article, I will explain how you can build a complete automatic fertigation system to apply irrigation water and fertilizer (added to the water tank) using the SUMERIT irrigation node and off-the-shelf components.
+In this article, I will explain how you can build a complete automatic fertigation system to apply irrigation water and fertilizer (added to a water tank) using the SUMERIT irrigation node and off-the-shelf components.
 To make the post is easier to follow, I'm going to explain a scenario in which the system is planned and installed in a home garden with raised beds.
 The concept, however, works in other settings (e.g. grow room, greenhouse, orchard) as well.

 List of Materials